Janis loves to occasionally post original recipes, influenced by the creative cooking skills inherited from her mother

 - Starting from the center, blending the egg first, move outward, stirring lightly with fork, but thoroughly blending all ingredients well.
-Do not smash salmon, keeping the salmon as flakey as possible.
-Let the mixture set for five minutes.
+Do not smash the salmon, keeping the salmon as flakey as possible.
+Let the mixture set for 5 minutes.

-- Prepare skillet by coating first with cooking spray to decrease sticking of salmon patties.
-Cover the skillet with an 1/8 inch of canola oil (about one cup).
-On stove top, use low heat to warm oil until salmon patties are ready to fry.
-Spread paper towels onto cookie sheet to drain cooked salmon patties.
+- Prepare the skillet by coating first with cooking spray.
+Cover the skillet with an 1/8 inch of canola oil (about 1 cup).
+On the stovetop, use low heat to warm the oil until salmon patties are ready to fry.
+Spread paper towels onto a cookie sheet to drain cooked salmon patties.

 - Using a fork, pick up about a 1/2 cup of salmon mixture to form each patty in one hand.
 Use the fork to shape patties gently, but firmly.
 Place formed patties onto waxed paper.

 - Turn flame on high to heat oil until slight smoke forms to get oil hot.
 Place salmon patties in skillet, cooking 4 to 5 minutes on each side.

-- Use two spatulas to turn patties gingerly as they will be soft and prone to break.
-Turn flame to medium for second side of patties to brown.
-Carefully remove from hot skillet and place cooked patties onto cookie sheet covered with paper towels.
+- Use two spatulas to turn the patties gingerly as they will be soft and prone to breakage.
+Turn flame to medium for the other side of the patties to brown.
+Carefully remove from hot skillet and place cooked patties onto the cookie sheet covered with paper towels.

-- Serve with baked fries and tossed green salad with tomatoes.
-Add your favorite sauce or tartar.
+- Serve with baked French fries and tossed green salad with tomatoes.
+Add your favorite sauce (we enjoy serving with tartar sauce).